em-cc/em-cc.github.io/_omniwidgets/confirmed-teams.md

 bodyClass: page-dayinfo
 ---

 2 of 30 spots filled.
+Enrollment is now open.
 For information on how to enroll please refer to [Registration page]({{ site.baseurl }}{% link registration.md %})

 ## These are the teams confirmed for 2021

+{: .table .table-striped}
 | Team | Team Name |
 | ---- | ------------------------ |
 | 1816 | The Green Machine        |